kirillkovalenko/nssm/README.txt

 Thanks to Brian Baxter for suggesting how to escape quotes from the command prompt.
 Thanks to Russ Holmann for suggesting that the shutdown timeout be configurable.
 Thanks to Paul Spause for spotting a bug with default registry entries.
+Thanks to BUGHUNTER for spotting more GUI bugs.

 Licence
 -------